 - Whip the egg whites closer to 5 minutes, rather than 3 to incorporate more air (and structure) into the mixture.
 This will help the meringues keep their fluffy texture when the dry ingredients are added, giving them an air-filled “kiss” shape, rather than a flat drop.

 Check out our other homemade dog treat recipes your dog will love:

 It's fun to treat your pup, but too many treats can result in them packing on extra pounds, which can put them at risk for a variety of health issues.
-These treats do have more calories than our tasty homemade weight loss treats, so beware how many of these treats you feed to your pup each day.
+These treats do have more calories than our tasty homemade weight loss treats, which are better for dogs trying to shed a few pounds, so beware how many of these treats you feed to your pup each day.
 Less than 10% of your dog's daily calories should come from these (and all) treats.

 Check out this calculator to see how many calories worth of treats you can give to your pup each day.

 What is Ash in dog food?
 Ash refers to the mineral content of the food.
 Since all dogs and cats need minerals (like calcium, magnesium, zinc, etc.) to keep their bodies healthy, ash is a good thing.